Jerrehj/Smart-Watch-Temperature-Sensor/README.md

 <h4><b>Step 6: Production Testing <b><h4>

-A successful production test would include the monitoering of soldering and PCB creation since theese we prone to error during the begining of the porject
+A successful production test would include the monitoring of soldering and PCB creation since these we prone to error during the beginning of the project.
+A unit test within the production test may also be necessary due to the chance of some sensors being defective on arrival